OpenAI: Firing of Altman

+On November 21, 2023, after continued negotiations, Altman and Brockman returned to the company in their prior roles along with a reconstructed board made up of new members Bret Taylor (as chairman) and Lawrence Summers, with D'Angelo remaining.
+According to subsequent reporting, shortly before Altman's firing, some employees raised concerns to the board about how he had handled the safety implications of a recent internal AI capability discovery.
+On November 29, 2023, OpenAI announced that an anonymous Microsoft employee had joined the board as a non-voting member to observe the company's operations; Microsoft resigned from the board in July 2024.

+In February 2024, the Securities and Exchange Commission subpoenaed OpenAI's internal communication to determine if Altman's alleged lack of candor misled investors.
+Following the temporary removal of Sam Altman and his return, many employees gradually left OpenAI, including most of the original leadership team and a significant number of AI safety researchers.

 Personnel changes

+Former OpenAI employees have founded many further AI startups, including Dario Amodei and Daniela Amodei (left 2021, founding its largest competitor Anthropic), Ilya Sutskever (left May 2024, founded Safe Superintelligence Inc.), Mira Murati (left September 2024, founded Thinking Machines Lab), and Aravind Srinivasan (left 2022, founded Perplexity AI).

 In 2018, Musk resigned from his Board of Directors seat, citing "a potential future conflict [of interest]" with his role as CEO of Tesla due to Tesla's AI development for self-driving cars.
 OpenAI stated that Musk's financial contributions were below $45 million.

 On March 3, 2023, Reid Hoffman resigned from his board seat, citing a desire to avoid conflicts of interest with his investments in AI companies via Greylock Partners, and his co-founding of the AI startup Inflection AI.
 Hoffman remained on the board of Microsoft, a major investor in OpenAI.

 In May 2024, Chief Scientist Ilya Sutskever resigned and was succeeded by Jakub Pachocki.
 Co-leader Jan Leike also departed amid concerns over safety and trust.
 OpenAI then signed deals with Reddit, News Corp, Axios, and Vox Media.
 Paul Nakasone then joined the board of OpenAI.

 In August 2024, cofounder John Schulman left OpenAI to join Anthropic, and OpenAI's president Greg Brockman took extended leave until November.

 In September 2024, CTO Mira Murati left the company.

 In November 2025, Lawrence Summers resigned from the board of directors.

+In April 2026, OpenAI's head of AGI deployment, Fidji Simo, said she would take "several weeks" of medical leave.
+This triggered a reshuffling of the leadership.
+Brad Lightcap transitioned from his role as Chief Operating Officer to lead "special projects" focused on complex deals, reporting directly to Sam Altman.
+This includes a potential software distribution joint venture with private equity partners.
+Denise Dresser, the company's Chief Revenue Officer, temporarily assumed several of Lightcap's previous operational duties, with Greg Brockman taking over the product organization.